top of page

 yet carried in silence.

-I seemed to see my father there—
+I saw my father there—

-ship aflame yet afloat.
+ship aflame yet afloat,

-yet courage rose above each blast.
+yet courage rising above each blast.

 Smoke and heat roared,